NeverWitness/self-from-coupled-predictive-loops/README.md

 ## License

-This project is licensed under:
+This repository is licensed under:

 **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0**
 **CC BY-NC-ND 4.0**
 [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-* Redistribution and citation allowed
-* Commercial use prohibited
-* Modification and derivative works prohibited
+Unauthorized modifications or derivative works are not permitted.

-For modification or commercial use, please contact the author via GitHub for permission.
+If you wish to modify this work, please contact the author via email [hutu2025@proton.me](mailto:hutu2025@proton.me) for additional permission.
-See the LICENSE file for details.
+If you wish to discuss with the author, please use [GitHub](https://github.com/NeverWitness/tech-fee-framework/) Discussions.

 ---